Conversation Topics

 When I reached the moment when I decided that the worst that can happen is to die, then I felt free in my own way.

-Tsvetana married Lyubomir Dzhermanov (born in 1925, also an anarchist) in 1948.
-The two of them, along with their children, were resettled by the communist authorities multiple times.
+A few months before she was arrested in 1948, Tsvetana married Lyubomir Dzhermanov (born in 1925, also an anarchist).
+The two of them, along with their children, were resettled by the communist authorities multiple times and had to frequently change their jobs.

 You can learn more about Tsvetana and her memories of the communist regime and the Belene camp by scrolling up and asking Tsvetana a question.